-In our article on aesthetics and attractivenesses, we talk about the most attractive shoulder-to-waist ratio.
-In a nutshell, the broader your shoulders are compared to your waist, the more attractive your body looks to women.
-Genetics can help with that, certainly, but attractiveness is based almost entirely on how lean and muscular you are (study).
+In our article on aesthetics and attractivenesses, we dive deep into the most attractive male proportions.
+When it comes to your shoulders, the broader your shoulders are compared to your waist, the more attractive your body looks to women.
+Having naturally longer collarbones can help with that, certainly, but attractiveness is based almost entirely on how lean your waist is and how muscular your upper body is (study).

-After all, having broad shoulders is just a proxy for strength, and having a lean waist is just a proxy for leanness.
+After all, having broad shoulders is just a proxy for strength, and having a lean waist is just a proxy for having a low body-fat percentage.
 If you have a muscular upper body and a lean waist, then your bone structure won’t matter very much.
-Women don’t care about our body type, they care about whether we’re in shape or not.
+Women don’t care much about our body type, but they do care about whether we’re in good shape or not.

 However, the more we understand our body type, the easier it’s going to be to get into great shape.
-Figuring out if we have narrow shoulders relative to our hips is a great place to start because it’s almost entirely genetic, and it can have a big influence on our muscularity.
+Figuring out if we have narrow shoulders relative to our hips is a great place to start because it’s almost entirely genetic and can influence our ability to build muscle.

 I initially read about this a decade ago in the old Scrawny to Brawny book by Dr John Berardi.
 In it, Dr Berardi suggested that if your collarbone-to-hip ratio is 1.46 or higher, then you have an ideal frame for building muscle.
 Digging into the research, there are indeed a few studies proving that we can use that ratio as a way of predicting our overall size and muscle mass.